 Altocumulus Clouds are thick, fluffy, middle altitude clouds that are a patchy white and grey in colour.
-Through they look like cirrocumulus clouds.
+Though they look like cirrocumulus clouds.
 Altocumulus clouds indicate sunny spells.

 Altostratus Clouds are clusters of bluish-grey clouds indicate that there may be rain head.

-Cumulus are thick low altitude clouds are usually puffy and have very distinct edges and a noticeable vertical development.
+Cumulus is thick low altitude clouds are usually puffy and have very distinct edges and a noticeable vertical development.
 They look like heaped up cotton and have interesting shapes. they indicate sunny weather.

 These low altitude clouds are responsible for dull, gloomy, overcast days and they indicate rainy weather.